Fakeeeea/Fluidsim/README.md

 ## Possible future improvements

-- Add a parser for a settings and initial particle positions file, to allow the user to change up freely the simulation paramaters without rebuilding the whole project.
 - Seek into some better rendering alternatives, as the current thing I came up with pretty rough.
 - Further optimize the code
+- Add the possibility to put obstacles in the map
+- Fix broken mechanics with smoothing radius > 0 && < 1

 ## Extremerly useful resources:
 https://www.researchgate.net/publication/221622709_SPH_Based_Shallow_Water_Simulation